-Gallbladder surgery medical malpractice can seen in the cutting of the common bile or common hepatic ducts.Typically the underlying problem that necessitates surgery is the presence of gallstones in the gallbladder thereby necessitating the surgical removal of the gallbladder.
+Gallbladder surgery negligence can seen in the cutting of the common bile or common hepatic ducts.Typically the underlying problem that necessitates surgery is the presence of gallstones in the gallbladder thereby necessitating the surgical removal of the gallbladder.
 This procedure is known as a cholecystectomy.

 The role of the gallbladder is to collect and concentrate bile, which is used to aid in digestion.
 In particular, the bile is dispatched by the gallbladder into the small intestines by way of the biliary ducts in order to assist in the digestion of fatty tissue.